 Teaching practice of at least 30 hours is a requirement of the qualification.

-A mentor who has experience in teaching their specialist subject.
+The trainee will also need a mentor who has experience in teaching their specialist subject.

 Trainees should not have a criminal background which might prevent them from working as a teacher with young people or vulnerable adults.

 The College has a commitment to widening participation in Higher Education, and will therefore give careful consideration to prior experiential learning, non-traditional qualifications and qualifications obtained outside of the United Kingdom.